kimmobrunfeldt/nap/docs/nap-api.md

 The only difference to [requests' methods](http://docs.python-requests.org/en/latest/api/#requests.request) is that `url` and `method` parameters are passed automatically.
 You only need to pass the keyword arguments.

+You can also call methods in uppercase, for example `Resource.GET()`.

 #### Resource.head(**kwargs)

 See http://docs.python-requests.org/en/latest/api/#requests.request